stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

     .build();
 ```

-Finally we create a cubemap view for the image:
+Finally a view is created for the cubemap texture:

 ```java
 SubResource subresource = new SubResource.Builder(descriptor)